gooddata/gooddata-ui-sdk/libs/api-client-tiger/api/api-client-tiger.api.md

 //
 // src/gd-tiger-model/TigerTypes.ts:787:9 - (ae-forgotten-export) The symbol "ITigerDashboardAttributeFilterParent" needs to be exported by the entry point index.d.ts
 // src/gd-tiger-model/TigerTypes.ts:788:9 - (ae-forgotten-export) The symbol "ITigerDashboardAttributeFilterByDate" needs to be exported by the entry point index.d.ts
+// src/locationStyle.ts:53:5 - (ae-forgotten-export) The symbol "ILocationStyleListItem" needs to be exported by the entry point index.d.ts

 ```